Blake-Madden/i18n-check/README.md

 Internationalization & localization analysis system for C++ code.

-`i18n-check` scans a folder of C++ code and reviews the following issues:
+`i18n-check` is a command-line utility that scans a folder of C++ code and checks for the following issues:
 - Strings exposed for translation¹ that probably should not be.
 This includes (but not limited to):
     - Filenames
     - Strings only containing `printf()` commands